From the heart of

 The Selene Cliffs speak fast and often in metaphors.
 References to the gods of the bird pantheon are common.
 "May Liora (Goddess of Fate) be kind to you" might be something said to someone who is venturing into a risky plan.
 A bird that does not enjoy the light of dawn might mumble curses to Elanna (Goddess of Light).
 If a new baby is born the bird's would say "Nimmireth (Goddess of Fertility) has blessed your home and Brigha (Goddess of Family) has warmed your fires."
 Those not from the cliffs often don't understand who these gods particularly are, but still smile at the blessings all the same.

+The four holidays celebrated in most regions of Mycorzha share the names of the four wind god's within the bird pantheon.
+The Selene Cliffs see these four holidays as celebration of the winds, adorning the cliffs each major holiday with images of the given god and creating miniature shrines in their honor for the day.
 If the roost sees one of the four winds as their family deity they tend to go all out and see it as the most important day of the year.
-Those who celebrate Lumeanar will create beautiful displays of glowing mushrooms so large that those in the valley below often travel to go see the displays, while those who
+Those who celebrate Lumeanar will create beautiful displays of glowing mushrooms so large that those in the valley below often travel to go see the displays, while those who celebrate Arda make so much tea to share the cliffs smell of drying leaves and flowers for a month.

 Flora and Fauna